blogdaren/PHPCreeper/README.md

 ```

 ## Available commands:
-We have to remind you again that all the commands in PHPCreeper run on the command line,
+We have to remind you again that all the commands in `PHPCreeper` can only run on the command line,
 and whatever the application is, you must write an entry startup script whose name
 assumed to be `AppWorker.php` before you start PHPCreeper, but if you use the
-PHPCreeper-Application framework for development, the framework will automatically
+`PHPCreeper-Application` framework for development, the framework will automatically
 generate the application entry startup script.

 1、Start as debug mode: